dxw/playbook/src/tech/support-and-on-call.md

 do, lack access, or need a hand in general.
 If it is a major incident you may want to escalate so that they can deal with client communications.
-If the person on the second line rota does not respond feel free to escalate the alert to the Head of Technical Operations or the CTO to help you.
+If the person on the second line rota does not respond feel free to escalate the alert to the Head of Technical Operations or the Technical Director to help you.
 You should also feel free to contact other members of the team if the incident is serious enough and you have discussed it with the person you have escalated to.